-What I learned from one of the networking marketing organization’s training CDs was the importance of legitimizing your business.
+What I learned from one of the network marketing organization’s training CDs was the importance of legitimizing your business.

 The idea is this.
 If all you’ve got is a website and some business cards, you don’t have a business.
 Even if you’ve registered your business name with the proper authorities, you still don’t have a business.
 So, when do you have a business?
 When you’ve legitimized it.